m-GDEV/weather-dashboard/README.md

 - General
   - switch between farenheit and celsius

-# Changelog / Fixes
-- Fix image src for header on index.html

 # Addtional Info
 - This website uses **cookies** to remember the user's selected city, this information is only stored locally